Swansea City 0-1 Valencia: Laudrup's men miss chance to seal progression in Europe

-The returning Pablo Hernandez was named on the bench after recovering from a hip injury but Michu remained absent due to an ankle problem.
+The returning Pablo Hernandez was named on the bench after returning from a hip injury but Michu remained absent due to an ankle problem.

-Valencia made five changes from their 2-1 defeat against Elche on Sunday, with two of those coming in the back four as Joao Pereira and Victor Ruiz started for Miroslav Djukic's side.
+Valencia made five changes from its 2-1 defeat against Elche on Sunday, with two of those coming in the back four as Joao Pereira and Victor Ruiz starting for Miroslav Djukic's side.

 Bony almost put Swansea ahead when he headed just wide after Diego Alves had parried a corner to the Ivorian in a lively opening to the game.

 Valencia, however, took advantage of Tremmel's clearance at the other end, as Juan Bernat's effort deflected into the path of Parejo who cleverly angled a finish home.

 Jonas was next to threaten for the visitors, letting fly with a long-range effort, only for it to whistle over the crossbar, and Swansea was handed a further blow when Bony limped off injured.

 The home side was further frustrated before the break, when Dyer looked to have leveled only for the linesman's flag to deny him, despite both he and Jonjo Shelvey, who headed the initial cross on target, appearing to be onside.